sciZer0/newdiscoveries/a/README.md

 The mistake is that in science, there the Concept of Static Mechanical Work is wrongly missing.

-So, for example, the mistake results that
+So, for example, the mistake results in the fact that

 all scientists (all existing science textbooks), for now, CORRECTLY consider that the person on the left (lifting the 2 kg object upwards) is doing Mechanical Work and is spending their Energy (Resource) on this Work;